← Back to .knowledge

 What is the fastest useful audit?

-Read the routing bundle, trust report, target source file, and relevant tests.
-If trust is weak, inspect evidence and repair queue too.
+Read the Routing Bundle, confidence report, target source file, and relevant tests.
+If confidence is weak, inspect the supporting evidence and unresolved follow-up work too.

 Make the agent show its route, trust state, freshness state, evidence, source files, tests, and open repair items before editing.